qihongl/learn-hippo/docs/paper_task_encoding/decision_log.md

 - This remains the one-trace-per-event capacity gate.
 It asks whether the successful sampled learner survives the exact task distribution before removing the reserved event slots.

+## 2026-08-31 — Full task fails through an early delay-linked policy

+- Seed 710 did not learn endpoint encoding on the released full mixture.
+Held-out DM endpoint probability was 0.0027, lower than nonendpoint probability 0.0253, and its reward was below matched-random-one and forced endpoint encoding.
+- The negative result is not explained by endpoint encoding lacking value in DM: forced endpoint reward was 0.7040 versus 0.5826 for never encoding.
+In RM, however, never encoding slightly beat endpoint encoding; NM was nearly indifferent.
+The weighted shared endpoint schedule remains better overall, but its informative DM advantage competes with more frequent conditions that reward using working memory or avoiding irrelevant episodic traces.
+- The learned time distribution depends strongly on delay.
+With zero delay it mostly never encodes; with positive delays it places substantial probability on the first few steps and almost none on the endpoint.
+Thus restoring both delay cues and the condition mixture reintroduced a nonboundary local solution.
+- DM endpoint selectivity was already absent at epoch 10 and did not show a favorable trend through epoch 400.
+The extension rule is not met.
+Two 100-epoch factorial diagnostics will vary delay/removal and condition mixture separately; they are diagnostic rather than rescue tuning.